Reminder: Pay your 2026-2027 Accreditation Membership dues today! Go to your member account or give us a call at 800-252-2242.

 How to Assess Your Senior Pet’s Quality of Life

-Quality of life is an assessment of comfort and well-being and is especially important for senior pets.
-Regularly assessing your senior pet’s quality of life can help with difficult end-of-life decisions and ensure your pet receives appropriate support throughout the aging process.
+Quality of life is an assessment of comfort, function, and overall well-being and is especially important for senior pets.
+Regularly evaluating your senior pet’s quality of life can help guide care decisions, identify when additional support is needed, and inform difficult end-of-life conversations.
+Understanding key indicators can help ensure your pet remains comfortable and supported throughout the aging process.

 Determining quality of life